The Summer Car Prep Checklist Most Bundaberg Drivers Forget

 Rubber hoses under your bonnet become brittle and crack.
 Plastic clips holding various components in place become fragile.
 Your windscreen wiper rubber hardens and tears.
 None of this is visible during casual inspection, but all of it leads to failures during extended summer driving.

 The most dangerous?
 Radiator hoses that look fine externally but have deteriorated internally.
 These fail suddenly, leaving you stranded with an overheating engine miles from help.
 Professional inspection catches these problems before they strand you on the highway.
+Your mechanic can identify early warning signs of UV damage that you'd never notice.
+A quick squeeze test on hoses, inspection of plastic components, and checking rubber seals takes minutes but prevents dramatic roadside failures later.

 Battery Voltage Drop Nobody Talks About